 Tasked with saving the magazine from declining market share and subscriptions, Sarah’s relocation proves more complicated than expected due to her abrasive boss, who believes Sarah’s transfer undermines her management, and reluctant co-workers plagued by constant turnover in their department.

-Sarah’s relocation proves more complicated than expected after she meets her abrasive boss, and a miscommunication with a vendor devalues her competency.
-Then, an unexpected encounter with rude and arrogant musician, Rob, has her second-guessing her decision to move, and leaves her doubting she’ll make it through the year.
+When Sarah mistakenly ruins the layout of an upcoming issue and learns the publisher wants to shut the magazine down over the next twelve months, Sarah feels destined to fail.
+Then an unexpected encounter with rude and arrogant musician, Rob, has her second-guessing her decision to move, and leaves her doubting she’ll make it through the year.

-As she attempts to save the magazine from declining sales and subscriptions, and her heart from further damage, Sarah has no other choice but to rely on new acquaintances, including Rob.
-From getting lost (which she expected to happen) to being taught how to drive on the left side of the road (which she didn’t), Sarah learns, thanks to impromptu afternoon cocktails, language barrier mishaps, and listening to old mix tapes, about getting over heartbreak and what being successful really means.
+As she attempts to revive the magazine, and protect her heart from further damage, Sarah has no other choice but to rely on new acquaintances, including Rob.
+From getting lost (which she expected to happen) to being taught how to drive on the left side of the road (which she didn’t), Sarah learns, thanks to impromptu morning cocktails, language barrier mishaps, and listening to old mix tapes, about trusting her decisions and how to hear the music again.